tinkererthinker/blog/source/content/How to Learn to See the World As It Is.md

 >  if you reframe the training task as about transforming the way students SEE, then you naturally lean towards training exercises that give messy feedback, just like reality.

 ---

+How does the brain remember what is important?
+- access to unstructured learning environments in which children which bits of their experience are essential by listening to their feelings

+---
 ### A Master Class in Jazz Performance and Creativity with Pianist Kenny Werner

 ![](https://youtu.be/Un3p614XExc?si=SrjsgA1PJsEqDSgr)